Back to All Posts

 • Best all-around option: Stamp Me for service-based businesses that want stamps and marketing tools in one place; Marsello for omnichannel retailers who need loyalty tied directly to ecommerce data.

 Not every business needs the same platform, and that's fine.
-If you're already deep in the Square ecosystem, Square Loyalty is probably the path of least resistance.
+If your business is already committed to Square, Square Loyalty can be a natural fit because it keeps loyalty within the same POS environment.
 If you're selling equally online and in-store, Marsello likely does more for you than a purely visit-based platform ever could.

 Ready to Try A FaveCard Alternative?